 Tip #2: Set a budget.

 Calculate an estimate of those payments and figure out exactly how much you can afford to spend on a vehicle.
-Check dealer websites, auto buying magazines, newspapers, and any other available resources to get a better idea of the true cost and market value of your desired vehicle.
-Sticker price may not be the best deal and doing your research might give you some room to negotiate.
+Then check sites like Kelley Blue Book or Edmunds to get a better idea of the true cost and market value of your desired vehicle.
+(Dealer websites, car magazines, local newspapers, and Craigslist can help, too.)
+Sticker price is rarely the best deal, and doing your research will give you some room to negotiate.

 It’s also a good idea to examine costs at different term lengths.
 You’ll notice that the longer the contract, the smaller the monthly payments.
-However, because of the continued interest payments, you will pay more in the long run.
+However, because of the continued interest payments, you’ll pay more in the long run.

-Many bad-credit car loans are 24- to 36-month terms, as opposed to the more traditional 48-60 months.
+Many bad-credit car loans are 24- to 36-month terms, as opposed to the more traditional 48 to 60 months.
 Again, this is to reduce the risk for the lender by collecting more upfront in the event of a potential default.
-Make sure to factor in the potential for a smaller loan term when making your budget.
+Make sure to factor in the potential for a shorter loan term when making your budget.

-Also remember that most states require car owners to carry auto insurance, as do many lenders, so that’s another cost you’ll need to factor into the monthly expenses associated with your auto loan.
-It’s a good idea to get an insurance price quote as a part of your vehicle budget planning.
+Also remember that most states require car owners to carry auto insurance, as do many lenders, so that’s another cost you’ll need to factor into the monthly expenses associated with your vehicle.
+It’s a good idea to get an insurance price quote as a part of your budget planning.

 Tip #3: Know what’s on your credit report.

 You should make it a habit to consistently monitor your own credit report, as it’s helpful to know what’s in it — and to dispute any errors — long before you walk into a car dealership or apply for an auto loan.